 The magazine is published bi-monthly and is full of interesting articles and statistics for assistants.
-There is always an interview with a high level assistant talking about their day-to-day role or a piece on a well regarding celebrity and how they work with their PA.
+There is always an interview with a high-level assistant talking about their day-to-day role or a piece on a well regarding celebrity and how they work with their PA.
 The magazine also contains practical advice and reviews.
 Included in the subscription is a yearly booklet called The Essential Guide which I’ve always found useful as it details lots of new companies and venues.
 The magazine also runs the Executive PA Magazine Awards with prizes going to PA of the Year, Boss of the Year and Employer of the Year.

-Executive Secretary Magazine has been around for quite a while but recently undergone a bit of a make over.
-The magazine doesn’t contain any advertising so it is packed full of articles focussed on training and mentoring assistants.
+Executive Secretary Magazine has been around for quite a while but recently undergone a bit of a makeover.
+The magazine doesn’t contain any advertising, so it is packed full of articles focussed on training and mentoring assistants.
 The magazine also features information on marketing, finance, productivity and updates on IT and social networking.

 Ole offers a great blog and Ezine for assistants.
 The blog has information on all sorts of things from career advice to ideas on what to eat for lunch.
-As they say themselves “Think about it as entertainment even your boss would love”.
+As they say themselves “Think about it as entertainment, even your boss would love”.
 The best of the blogs and a little bit more goes into the ezine.

 PA Life, formally Executive News, was launched in November 2011 and has just updated the website to include lots of useful content and information for assistants.
-The focus of the website and magazine is on the day-to-day work life, career development and lifestyle choices of assistants.
+The focus of the site and magazine is on the day-to-day work life, career development and lifestyle choices of assistants.
 The articles in the magazine tend to shine a spotlight on industry news, venue information, office tips, as well as fashion advice and career trends.

-This is quite similar to PA Assist and Desk Demon, it also pulls together lots of useful resources for assistants.
+This is quite similar to PA Assist and Desk Demon; it also pulls together lots of useful resources for assistants.
 The website also promotes training for Executive PAs and mentoring services.

-Set up by an Executive Assistant the aim of the network is to encourage personal development and meet other like minded assistants through training sessions and events.
+Set up by an Executive Assistant the aim of the network is to encourage personal development and meet other like-minded assistants through training sessions and events.
 The network offers lots of events, master class conferences, online training sessions and webinars.

-In my next blog I will be looking at Trade Associations and networking clubs.
+In my next blog, I will be looking at Trade Associations and networking clubs.